numsim-group/klimakoffer/milestone6/milestone6_results.md

 ## Scripts for Milestone 6

-You can also check out our Python implementation of milestone 6 in this site.
+You can also check out our Julia and Python implementations of milestone 6 in this site.

 ### Julia implementation of milestone 6